 Welcome to the PermiaCare Employment Portal.
 Your interest in PermiaCare is important to us.
 You can contact us at 432-570-3322 or humanresources@permiacare.org.

-The Community Health Worker (CHW)/Promotora will work directly with individuals who reside in Rural Border communities who are at risk or use substances and help facilitate increased linkage and retention in substance use, mental health, and medical services for Texas residents.
-This position will be required to obtain Texas Department of State Health Services CHW certification within 6 months from hire date.
+The Community Health Worker will work directly with individuals who use substances and help facilitate increased linkages and retention in substance use, mental health, and medical services for Texas residents living with substance use disorders (SUD).
+This position will be required to obtain State approved Community Health Worker (CHW) certification www.dshs.texas.gov/mch/chw within 6 months of employment.

 The Crisis Response Specialist is responsible for daytime response to mental health crisis calls from Law Enforcement, Emergency Room, and the PermiaCare Crisis Hotline.
 This position provides emergency services to individuals in the community by defining presenting complaints, obtaining relevant medical history, assessing needed interventions, and initiating appropriate crisis intervention services, resolving crisis situations, filing emergency detention orders, and facilitating entrance into Crisis respite facilities when appropriate.
 The Crisis Response Specialist is responsible for ensuring persons in crisis are treated in the least restrictive and most appropriate environment.
 This position develops and maintains positive working relationships with law enforcement, hospital personnel and the judiciary.
 The Crisis Response Specialist facilitates entry of crisis clients into need brief services and/or referral to ongoing services as well as handles crises that walk into the Mental Health Clinics.